PositronicSoftware/VoyagerAPI-Unity3d/README.md

 ## Device Settings Config

-NOTE: using an ip other than 127.0.0.1 is untested/unsupported
+Using an ip other than 127.0.0.1 is untested/unsupported Using a port other than 61557 will not work because the utility app listens on this port.

-Note: onScreenLogs is not implemented.
+onScreenLogs is not implemented

 If you wish to load _VoyagerDeviceConfig_ settings from a config-file, do the following: